Training Transitive and Commutative Multimodal Transformers with LoReTTa: Experimental evaluation

-\textbf{SVL-MNIST dataset:} We test our method on a custom dataset derived from real-world data that includes vision (I), language (T), and speech (W) modalities representing 10 different categories.
+\textbf{SVL-MNIST:} We test our method on a custom dataset derived from real-world data that includes speech (A), vision (I), and language (T) modalities representing 10 different categories.
 The speech dataset features about 40,000 spectrograms from AudioMNIST~\cite{Khacef_2019_Zenodo}, the vision dataset comprises 70,000 images from MNIST~\cite{LeCun_2010_MNIST}, and the language dataset consists of 130,000 documents from WineReviews~\cite{Thoutt_2018_Kaggle}.
-We link the datasets via their labels, i.e., wine number zero is linked to the spoken digit zero, the handwritten number zero, and the corresponding written review (code available at \url{anonymous_url}).
+We link the datasets via their labels 0-9.
 This approach results in weakly aligned modalities.
-The rationale behind this approach is that the spoken number, the handwritten number, and the written description each serve as different ways of referring to the same wine.
-Ambiguous descriptions, handwriting, or pronunciation can lead to misclassification, but having at least two modalities can help clarify and distinguish the referenced objects more accurately.
 For the sake of clarity, we will refer to this dataset as Speech-Vision-Language-MNIST (SVL-MNIST).
 We randomly split the dataset such that they have exactly the same relationship, as shown in Figure~\ref{fig:problem}c.
-In particular, our bimodal datasets (I, T), (T, W), and (I, W) have 12,000 non-overlapping samples each.
-All remaining samples are part of the unimodal datasets I, T, and W. Only for testing, we use a dataset with three modalities (I, T, W).
+In particular, our bimodal datasets (A, I), (A, T), and (I, T) each have 12,000 non-overlapping samples.
+All remaining samples are part of the unimodal datasets A, I, and T.

-\textbf{TCGA-OMICS dataset:} The medical dataset contains omics (e.g., genomics, proteomics, and transcriptomics) expression values from The Cancer Genome Atlas Program (TCGA)~\cite{Weinstein_NatGen_2013}.
+\textbf{TCGA-OMICS:} The medical dataset contains omics (e.g., genomics, proteomics, and transcriptomics) sequencing values from The Cancer Genome Atlas Program (TCGA)~\cite{Weinstein_NatGen_2013}.
 We select the three largest subsets, which include messenger ribonucleic acid (mRNA), micro-ribonucleic acid (miRNA), and reverse-phase protein array (RPPA) from up to $\sim$11,000 patients.
 We align the dataset at the patient level and obtain approximately 7,000 patients with all three modalities.
 To simulate a setting with missing modality combinations, we split the dataset into two subsets (mRNA, miRNA) and (mRNA, RPPA) with non-overlapping 3,500 samples each.
-We choose mRNA as the linking modality because it is one of the most common genetic modalities available.
-This experiment can only be done on TCGA because it is the only public medical dataset that contains multiple modalities for the same patient -- making it ideal for evaluating our method.
+We choose mRNA as the linking modality because it is one of the most widely available genetic modalities.
+TCGA is quite unique in that it is the only publicly available medical dataset with multiple aligned modalities.